 - Professional Shot List

 1. Filmmaking Checklist

 Before you go any further with your project, it’s important for you to take a minute to consider what it is you’re trying to accomplish.
 Many beginning filmmakers have dreams of creating a feature-length movie, but feature films are not the best idea for absolute beginners.
 No matter how excited you are about learning how to make a film, it’s always a good idea to make shorts before features.
 Short films give you the chance to practice filmmaking with a modest budget.
 It’s the less risky option, and a short film can act as a calling card for producers.
 For example, a successful short film can help you find funding for a feature film and convince talent to work on your upcoming project.
-Use the following filmmaking checklist to ensure that you don’t miss an important task when making your film:
+Use this filmmaking checklist to ensure that you don’t miss an important task when making your film.

 2. Story Treatment Template

 It’s likely that you already have locked your screenplay before film pre-production begins.
 Even so, a film treatment can still come in handy during the funding and hiring stage.
 A treatment is a summary of your film, and it covers the story outline from beginning to end.
 There is no standard length for film treatment either.
 Depending on the project’s scale, it can be between 1-10 pages long.